 Just like the finest restaurant meal or the most delicate white wine, craft beer is a handcrafted, artisanal product.
-In the hands of Hong Kong Beer Co's experienced brewers, over 100 craft beer categories can be brought to life in small batches with individualized skill, technique, and creativity.
+In the hands of Hong Kong Beer Co's experienced brewers, over 100 craft beer styles - such as IPAs, pale ales, stouts, saisons, and pilsners - can be brought to life in single batches with individualized skill, technique, and creativity.

 Craft beer has four core ingredients - malt, water, hops, and yeast.
-If you’ve ever wondered how these four simple ingredients combine to make over 100 glorious and distinctive craft beers, the following primer on the brewing process will catapult your understanding.
+If you’ve ever wondered how these four simple ingredients combine to make over 100 glorious and distinctive craft beer styles, the following primer on the brewing process will catapult your understanding.

 The sweet wort is piped into the “brew kettle” where it is boiled for 60 to 90 minutes.
-During the boil, hops are added to create “wort.”
+During the boil, hops are added to create “wort” (pronounced “wert”).
 Hops are the flowers, or cones, of the plant Humulus lupulus.
 There are currently over 170 varieties of hops from which brewers can choose.
-Hops help to keep beer fresher, longer, help beer retain its head of foam, and add aroma, flavor, and bitterness.
+Hops help to keep beer fresher longer, help beer retain its head of foam, and add aroma, flavour, and bitterness.
 Some hops are intended to be used early in the boil to impart bitterness while others are prized for their distinctive aroma and are meant to be added at the end of the boil, during the whirlpool, or during fermentation in a process known as “dry hopping.”

 After boiling, wort enters the “whirlpool,” a vessel that separates out any leftover grain and hop fragments.
 As the hot wort is swirled in the whirlpool tank, the centripetal forces cause the sediment to gather in the center of the bottom of the vessel, forming a “trub cone” and leaving the rest of the wort clear.
 Whirlpool hopping adds less bitterness than kettle hopping (since the temperature of the wort is lower than during the boil) and instead captures volatile hop aroma oils that would otherwise boil off quickly at higher temperatures.
 Once the wort comes to a rest, it is pumped through a heat exchanger that allows for a controlled cooling of the wort and then into a fermentation vessel and the trub cone is discarded.